AraBlocks/ara-identity/README.md

 ```

 ### CLI
-Please refer to the CLI [doc's][cli-docs] for the start-up guide on using `ara-identity` from the terminal
+Please refer to the [CLI Readme][cli-docs] for the start-up guide on using `ara-identity` from the command line

 ## Contributing
 To Contribute to Ara Identity, please look into our latest [issues](https://github.com/AraBlocks/ara-identity/issues) and also make sure to follow the below listed standards,